CLI Commands

 • Default: false

 • Description: Preserves existing asset files instead of updating them.
-Use this flag if you’ve customized any of the default assets and want to keep your modifications.

 Global Options (Apply to all commands)